#1 Home Improvement Retailer

 Gardening in Your Growing Zone

 Growing season begins early and ends late in this part of the country.
-The climate and weather make it easy to get and keep a beautiful garden going.
-A wide variety of plants, flowers, and vegetables thrive in Florida and southern Georgia.
-You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
+A wide variety of vegetables, plants, and flowers thrive in Florida and southern Georgia.
+If you've got good soil drainage, you can even grow citrus trees.
+You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
 Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.
+Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and love the heat.

 Plant Seeds Outside With Direct Sow